Evolution of the Indian matrimonial markets

 So, people would sign up on these matrimonial websites in the hope that they’d find like minded individuals of the opposite sex except there was one problem – these sites allowed parents to manage online personas of their wards.
-Now, when you are trying to create the experience of arranged love on a matrimonial site, last thing you want is parental intervention since that’s the least you can do in getting yourself a sort of love marriage which is much more sought after a proposition in the modern times.
+Now, when you are trying to create the experience of arranged love on a matrimonial site, last thing you want is parental intervention since that’s the least you can do in getting yourself a sort of love marriage which is much more sought after today.

 Then came the even more modern generation who did’t want to put out long term intentions upfront.
 There’s no ambiguity to being on a matrimonial website, there’s an end goal you’re headed to and that’s no fun at all.
-This generation likes unpredictability, foreplay, apples choices and chances to meet people in local trains, euro rail and so on.
-And this was not going to happen on our dear old shaadi and the likes.
+This generation likes unpredictability, foreplay, ample choices and chances to meet people in local trains, euro rail and so on.
+And this was not going to happen on our dear old Shaadi.com.
 This led to the advent of the concept of online dating and several of these online dating companies came out and said they get this generation and they’ve the perfect solution for online daters.

 They promised people the experience of online dating except they were merely re-creating online versions of Vanaja Quick marriages (except for short term/ casual dating) where people are objectified as 140-character type profiles, a few mug shots and #tags to summarise their hobbies and habits) where you could flip through people all day long till your thumbs fell off.